Chart Color Schemes

 Housing

-Parkville features a more urban dwelling mix with significant apartment living, with a predominantly rental market
+Parkville features a more urban dwelling mix with significant apartment living, with a higher proportion of rental properties than the broader region

-Parkville's dwelling structure, as per the latest Census data, consisted of 2.2% houses and 97.8% other dwellings such as semi-detached homes, apartments, and 'other' dwellings.
-Home ownership in Parkville stood at 18.8%, with 14.8% of dwellings mortgaged and 66.5% rented.
-The median monthly mortgage repayment in the area was $2,000, while the median weekly rent was recorded at $396.
-Nationally, Parkville's mortgage repayments exceeded the Australian average of $1,863, with rents also surpassing the national figure of $375.
+Parkville's dwelling structure, as per the latest Census, consisted of 2.2% houses and 97.8% other dwellings (semi-detached, apartments, 'other' dwellings).
+This contrasts with Melbourne metro's figures of 67.9% houses and 32.1% other dwellings.
+Home ownership in Parkville stood at 18.8%, with mortgaged dwellings at 14.8% and rented dwellings at 66.5%.
+The median monthly mortgage repayment was $2,000, aligning with Melbourne metro's average, while the median weekly rent was $396, compared to Melbourne metro's $390.
+Nationally, Parkville's mortgage repayments exceeded the Australian average of $1,863, and rents surpassed the national figure of $375.

 Frequently Asked Questions - Housing